Preparing for an Interview

 At your interviews you need to appear organised and professional which means wearing clothes that fit properly and look neat and tidy.
 We assess physical appearance – age, sex, perceived status, attractiveness.
 Most people will behave more politely if they think the other person has a higher status.

-So try to dress conservatively - it is a formal business interview and you want them to remember you for what you said not for what you wore!
-This means dressing in dark grey or navy; and for the ladies try not to be too upbeat or trendy - you want to be taken seriously!
+So try to dress conservatively - it is a formal business interview and you want them to remember you for what you said and not for what you wore!
+This means dressing in a neutral manner as you don't know the preferences of the interviewer or company yet!

 If you pay attention to the details you can't go wrong: make sure your shoes are clean, your socks match and your tie isn't stained!

 If you are taking papers with you make sure you use a briefcase or similar bag, which is clean and tidy and looks professional.